RanushVimantha/ForeSight/README.md

 ## 🐞 Troubleshooting

 - Ensure MySQL is running and accessible.
+- You can find the foresight_db inside `foresight-backend > db` folder.
 - Make sure `.env` values match DB credentials.
 - Backend sync issues?
 Delete and recreate `foresight_db`.
 - AI not responding?
 Check if `http://localhost:5001` is reachable.